javascript-tutorial/en.javascript.info/1-js/06-more-functions/07-settimeout-setinterval/article.md

 - `setTimeout` allows to run a function once after the given interval of time.
 - `setInterval` allows to run of the function regularly with the given interval between the runs.

-These methods are not a part of Javascript specification.
+These methods are not a part of JavaScript specification.
 But most environments have the internal scheduler and provide these methods.
 In particular, they are supported in all browsers and Node.JS.

 [cut]